Update on the Northfield Branch Reopening Plans

 What will happen to items I have on hold?

-Your holds will be honored when our building reopens, and circulation of physical items resumes.
+Your holds will be honored during Curbside Pickup.
 You will be called when your items are available to pick up.

 Can I place new holds on the physical collection?

 How can I get help with my library account?